When and where is the sale?

 If you’re a nonprofit organization, why do you charge me sales tax?

-The State requires us to charge sales tax because the sale is located at the State Fairgrounds.
+The state of Minnesota requires us to charge sales tax because the sale is located at the State Fairgrounds.

-I want to re-use my plant list from last year.
+I want to re-use my plant list on the website from last year.
 How do I do that?